Can I Invoice a Company as an Individual?

 Do I need a registered company name or can I just invoice as an individual?

-Just like any other service provider, you agreed on a project, offered products and services to a company, then comes a time to get paid.
+Just like any other service provider, you agreed on a project, offered products and services to a company, and then came a time to get paid.
 As an inexperienced freelancer, you might stumble with invoicing.
 Remember, companies are wholeheartedly willing to pay for good work, so it is your responsibility to know the best practices for invoicing as a freelancer.

 Here is all you need to know about the legalities and invoicing for your freelancing profession: